Yashashwini0310/Deficiency-and-Allergy-Analyser/README.md

 # This Project is Deployed in AWS using Elastic Beanstalk:
     http://allergyanalyzersystem-env.eba-eyus5yb4.us-east-1.elasticbeanstalk.com/

+# About AWS services used in this project and reason for them:
+# # # 1.
+AWS Elastic Beanstalk:
+# purpose:
+Elastic beanstalk simplifies the scaling, management and deployment of web applications.
+# Why was it used:
+Easy deployment
+Built-in Monitoring facility.

+# # # 2.
+AWS Simple Notification Service (SNS):
+# purpose:
+SNS is a messaging service providing facility to alert users via email/SMS.
+# why was this used:
+It provides easy subscription.
+Messages are reliable.
+Real-time Alerts to users.

+# # # 3.
+AWS Simple Queue Service (SQS)
+# purpose:
+SQS is a queuing system used to handle the processing of messages.

+# why was this used:
+Ensures asynchronous processing like when users enter symptoms the analysis requests are queued.
+Preventing overloading of messages.
+Reliable delivery of message processing.

+# # # 4.
+AWS DynamoDB
+# purpose:
+DynamoDB is a NoSQL database for storing user data and their symptom history.

+# why was this used:
+Scalability - Scales automatically based on the loads. high availability as data is being replicated across many AWS regions.
+No need for the database maangement

+# # # 5.
+S3 (Simple Storage Service)
+# purpose:
+S3 provides storage facilities in AWS for files generated from the analysis on the dashboard.

 # Setup Instructions: (Cloud9 is used for this project)

 # 1. Clone the repository: